Decompression (diving): Physics and physiology of decompression

+The absolute pressure on an ambient pressure diver is the sum of the local atmospheric pressure and hydrostatic pressure.
+Hydrostatic pressure is the component of ambient pressure due to the weight of the water column above the depth, and is commonly described in terms of metres or feet of sea water.

+The ambient pressure of the water is transmitted to the diver by direct contact with the skin and indirect contact through the divers suit and soft equipment.
+The soft tissues are incompressible and the pressure is transferred through them to any gas spaces.
+Since gases are compressible they will be compressed until the pressure is balanced.
+In the case of a breath-hold diver the lungs and upper airways must reduce in volume to compress their gaseous contents to balance the pressure in the walls of the gas spaces.
+If the spaces are not sufficiently compliant, fluids will accumulate in the adjacent tissues, which may be damaged, resulting in oedema and possibly internal haemorrhage.
+When the diver has an ambient pressure breathing gas supply, ambient pressure gas can flow in to fill the gas space without a forced volume reduction.
+This inflow of ambient pressure gas is known as pressure equalisation.
+A similar effect occurs in external gas spaces in contact with the skin or isolated from the body.

 The absorption of gases in liquids depends on the solubility of the specific gas in the specific liquid, the concentration of gas, customarily expressed as partial pressure, and temperature.
 The main variable in the study of decompression theory is pressure.

 Once dissolved, distribution of the dissolved gas may be by diffusion, where there is no bulk flow of the solvent, or by perfusion where the solvent (in this case blood) is circulated around the diver's body, where gas can diffuse to local regions of lower concentration.
 Given sufficient time at a specific partial pressure in the breathing gas, the concentration in the tissues stabilises, or saturates, at a rate that depends on solubility, diffusion rate and perfusion, all of which vary in the different tissues of the body.
 This process is referred to as in-gassing, and is usually modelled as an inverse exponential process.

 If the concentration of the inert gas in the breathing gas is reduced below that of any of the tissues, there is a tendency for gas to return from the tissues to the breathing gas.
 This is known as out-gassing, and occurs during decompression, when the reduction in ambient pressure reduces the partial pressure of the inert gas in the lungs.
 This process may be complicated by the formation of gas bubbles, and the modelling is more complex and varied.